Fairness Risks for Group-conditionally Missing Demographics: Experimental Results

 \paragraph{Ablation study of stopping gradient}

 To investigate the significance of stop gradient, we set up an ablation experiment that directly uses $\Ecal_{\text{vanilla}}$.
-The result is shown in the Ablation column in Tables~\ref{tab:adult_gender} to \ref{tab:celeba}.
-Clearly, it performs worse than Fair-SS-VAE in DEO under comparable accuracy, corroborating the necessity of gradient stop.
+The corresponding results are labeled ``Ablation'' in Figure~\ref{fig:adult_gender}, \ref{fig:celeba} and \ref{fig:adult_race}.
+Under most circumstances, it performs worse than Fair-SS-VAE, with occasional advantages when applied to datasets with dense sparsity levels.
+Additionally, we carried out experiments titled CelebA-HighCheekbones, as illustrated in \ref{fig:celeba_highcheekbones}, where high cheekbones is the target label and gender serves as the group attribute.